Emotional intelligence at work

 Lesson plan overview

 This upper-intermediate and advanced business English lesson is dedicated to the topic of emotional intelligence at work.
 Students will learn useful vocabulary to talk about feelings and different behaviours in the workplace, will watch a short video and will practise interview questions related to emotional intelligence.
+You can combine it with the video-based lesson “Dealing with setbacks and failure“.

 Vocabulary: Students learn interesting expressions to talk about behaviour at work (e.g. lose your temper, build rapport, being eager to learn) and then they put each example into the correct category (people with high or people with low emotional intelligence).
 Then they discuss which behaviours they identify themselves with.